MichaelOsosanya/EGRE_347_Project/README.md

 - changed the camera so the character is in the second corner of the screen per Xander's request
 - changed the gravity so the player could float
 - got rid of jumping so the space could be the shoot projectile
 - added ability to go up and down using the up and down arrow keys.

+NEEDS
+-projectiles